taiberkeley/Pewlett-Hackard-Analysis/README.md

 	-- Check the table
 	SELECT * FROM retirement_info;

 After executing this code, the retirement_info table that's generated now includes the emp_no column.
-We are ready to begin combining different tables using joins to help Bobby create the new list his boss has requested.
-Use Left Join to Capture retirement-info Tabl
-Now that we have a list of all retirement-eligible employees, it's important to make sure that they are actually still employed with PH.
-To do so, we're going to perform another join, this time between the retirement_info and dept_emp tables.

 	-- Joining retirement_info and dept_emp tables
 	SELECT ri.emp_no,